 Critical analysis of discursive formations of health, wellbeing and the body within physical education environments.

 I am also an external advisor for a student studying "interaction rituals of dance class participants in Glasgow" (in collaboration with the Royal Conservatoir of Scotland and St. Andrews University)

 Irish diaspora communities and Scottish football; ethno-religious bigotry ('sectarianism') in Scottish football and society.
 I have recently co-edited (with Professor John Flint) a book on football, bigotry and Scotland.
 I am currently working on a number of articles on the following: the use of theory in sport related work; the policing and surveillance of football fans in the context of the Offensive Behaviour at Football Bill; Scottish rugby union supporters and issues around class, regional and national identities; sport, celebrity, remembrance and the UK military covenant.
 I am currently co-editing the Routledge Handbook of Sport and Politics.

-I am a founding member of the Sport and Society research group within our Institute for Sport, Physical Education and Health Sciences.
+I am a founding member of the Edinburgh Sport research group within our Institute for Sport, Physical Education and Health Sciences.